Mazda 3 manuals

 Other materials:

-No.7 Bsm Indicator Light Does Not Flash While Under Bsm Indicator Light Flashing Conditions (With Combination Switch Operation (Turn Signal Switch)) [Blind Spot Monitoring (Bsm)]
+No.6 Bsm Indicator Light Flashes While Not Under Bsm Indicator Light Flashing Conditions (No Combination Switch Operation (Turn Signal Switch)) [Blind Spot Monitoring (Bsm)]

-7 BSM indicator light does not flash while under BSM indicator light-flashing conditions (with combination switch operation (turn signal switch)) Description The BSM indicator light does not flash or illuminate continuously, ...
+6 BSM indicator light flashes while not under BSM indicator light-flashing conditions (no combination switch operation (turn signal switch) Description The BSM indicator light flashes despite not satisfying the BSM indicator l ...